 While a lot of organizations want to focus on testing and KPIs (key performance indicators), sometimes a gut feeling can be your best success measure.
 Be willing and prepared to have lots of interactive conversations.
 Get specific and dig deep by asking questions like: “If I were to ask you to teach back what I just taught you right now, how comfortable would you feel?”

 You’re bound to get a guaranteed response that’s a gut reaction, which is great because now you can identify where actual gaps are and add them to the learning process.

-Start off your lesson having a learning strategy meeting with your students, your employees; an informal quick 5-or-10-minute conversation to talk about what your participants want to get out of their learning and how they actually want to apply it.
+Start off your lesson having a learning strategy meeting with your employees.
+Set aside 5-or-10-minutes for an informal talk about what your participants want to get out of their learning and how they actually want to apply it.
 Outline these different learning objectives and measurable goals.

 Try different feedback scenarios:

 - Explain a more complicated topic to me

 - Troubleshoot an issue around XYZ as if I was a customer

 Get people to actually feel like they’re walking through this experience in a real-time environment rather than a staged training environment.
 Remote training involves more fluidity, more flexibility, and a much stronger focus on engaging learners via a personal connection.